flosell/lambdacd/CONTRIBUTING.md

 ## Contributions encouraged

 I'd love to hear from you!
-If you have a question, a bug report or feature request please reach out.
+If you have a question, bug report, feature request or a pull request, please reach out.

 ## How to reach out